HSLdevcom/digitransit-site/src/pages/en/developers/apis/4-realtime-api/vehicle-positions-2/index.md

 }
 ```

-`VP` is a fixed key and refers to Vehicle Position but not to GTFS Realtime.
 The changing fields are described below:

 | Attribute | Type                  | Description                                                                                                                                                                                                                                                                             |
 | --------- | --------------------- | ---------------------------------------------------------------------------------- |